thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/README.txt

 1. In action
 2. Options page
 == Changelog ==

+= 5.0.1 Beta =
+* Fix: Options var error

+= 5.0.0 Beta =
+* Fix: Max-width options should now work in all circumstances
+* Improved: Various CSS improvements
+* Improved: Changed play overlay image to a Google+ style image

+= 4.9.0 Beta =
+* Improved: All Javascript is loaded from files now and they are only loaded when there are embeds on the page.
+This improves page load times on pages with no embeds.
+* Fix: Removed autohide=1 from default YouTube Parameters since it causes a YouTube bug in the HTML5 player.

+= 4.8.0 =
+* Updated: Spanish translation now 80% complete.
+Thanks Xarkitu!
+* Improved: Do not load admin dialog when doing AJAX

+= 4.7.0 =
+* Fix: Iframe code detection

+= 4.6.0 =
+* Improvement: PHP required version lowered to 5.2.4

+= 4.5.4 =
+* Fix: Save of custom URL parameters
+* New: CHANGES.md file for github updater

+= 4.5.3 =
+* Fix: Fatal PHP Error on activation.
+* Fix: Readme spellings.

 = 4.5.0 =
 * Fix: Minor options page spelling and field association fixes.